morteako/bitcoin/README.md

 ## Conclusion

-I hope this walk through gave some insight into how to you can use Haskell in a more practical context.
+I hope this walk through gave you some insight into how to you can use Haskell in a somewhat practical context.
 And perhaps inspire you to create a personal project using Haskell.

 ### Github

-The project source code is available at [Github](https://github.com/morteako/small/tree/master/small).
+The project source code is available at [Github](https://github.com/morteako/bitcoin).

 ### Footnotes